 Abdul Momen, the founding and incumbent president of BACABANA, is currently working as manager of chemistry department at SHINE Medical Technologies in Janesville, WI.
-He studied Applied Chemistry at University of Dhaka and graduated with a PhD from University of Wisconsin-Milwaukee in 2015.
-His PhD research and postdoctoral research at Argonne National Lab and Oak Ridge National Lab focused on separation of radionuclides and other metal ions using extractive separation techniques.
+He studied Applied Chemistry at University of Dhaka.
+He graduated with a PhD from University of Wisconsin-Milwaukee in 2015.
+His PhD research and postdoctoral research at Argonne National Laboratory and Oak Ridge National Laboratory focused on separation of radionuclides and other metal ions using extractive separation techniques.

 Dr. Abul Hussam

 Abul Hussam is now a Professor of Chemistry and the Director for the Center for Clean Water and Sustainable Technologies (CCWST) in the Department of Chemistry and Biochemistry at George Mason University, Virginia, USA.
 Professor Hussam graduated from the Department of Chemistry, University of Dhaka with a B.Sc.
 (Hons) in 1975, M.Sc in 1976, and Ph.D. in Analytical Chemistry from the University of Pittsburgh, USA in 1982.
 After a postdoctoral research at the University of Minnesota he joined the George Mason University in 1985.
 Professor Hussam’s research and teaching areas include analytical chemistry, environmental chemistry, and chemistry in organized media.
 These experiences allowed him to develop novel experimental techniques including measurement, and mitigation of toxic arsenic species in groundwater.